-The University of Wisconsin-Eau Claire's chemistry, ACS - traditional or general emphasis is designed for students interested in working as practicing chemists.
+The University of Wisconsin-Eau Claire's chemistry, ACS - traditional or general emphasis is designed for students interested in working as practicing chemists or a career in scientific research.
 The major is proudly certified by the American Chemical Society (ACS) and prepares graduates for immediate employment in government or industry labs as well as admission to graduate school.

 Rooted in undergraduate research, the chemistry, ACS - general emphasis program provides countless opportunities for experimentation and discovery.
 In addition to research-embedded curriculum, faculty members within the department will regularly invite you to join their latest research projects — or encourage you to start your own.
 These unique opportunities allow you to use an impressive array of modern instrumentation, co-author manuscripts and work with experts from renowned organizations like Mayo Clinic Health System.